METALS-Shanghai aluminium climbs for fifth day on supply concerns

 Stocks of aluminium in LME-registered warehouses were last at 911,500 tonnes, down more than 50% since hitting a 1.96 mln tonne high in March last year.

-A surge in power and natural gas costs across Europe has led to output reductions at smelters, with an aluminium smelter in Dunkirk, France being the latest to announce an output cut.
+A surge in power and natural gas costs across Europe has led to output reductions at smelters in the region, with an aluminium smelter in Dunkirk, France, being the latest to announce an output reduction.

 FUNDAMENTALS